 Do you visit many places to talk about your books?

-Is their any topic in particular that you really want to write about?
+Is there any topic in particular that you really want to write about?

 I've written a couple of books that involves the subject of Alzheimer's and mental illness, and those are subjects that I might want to go back to sometime.

-Have you read or watch The Sisterhood of the Traveling Pants?
+Have you read or watched The Sisterhood of the Traveling Pants?
 Did you like it, since it's a story about friendship like the BSC?

 Do you have any advice for an author that is just starting out?

 There are a couple things I can suggest — one is to keep a journal.
 Not so much for writing practice, which it also is.
 Journals are great places for story ideas.
 The greatest complaints I hear from kids about writing is they don't know what to write about, so a journal is a good source.
 The other thing is to be an eclectic reader.
 Read all forms of writing — poetry, journalism, fiction, non-fiction.
 When you become familiar with reading different forms of writing, you become a better writer.